Notes From The Road: 2022 Year In Review

 However, that is not all!
 I was still able to deliver 11 sessions (on-prem and remote) in several conferences and User Groups worldwide on topics like BizTalk Server, Logic Apps, and Power Automate:

-• M365 Below in Chicago! | January 14, 2022 | Power Automation: A new set of Best practices, tips and tricks
+• M365 Below in Chicago! | January 14, 2022 | Power Automation: A new set of Best practices, tips, and tricks

-• Global Automation Bootcamp | February 4, 2022 | How to monitor your integrations solutions with Automation Account
+• Global Automation Bootcamp | February 4, 2022 | How to monitor your integration solutions with Automation Account

 • Azure Integration Bootcamp | February 5, 2022 | Logic Apps: New set of Best practices, Tips and Tricks

-• Global Power Platform Bootcamp 2022 – Münsterland | February 19, 2022 | How to create robust monitor solutions PowerShell, Azure Functions & Power Automate
+• Global Power Platform Bootcamp 2022 – Münsterland | February 19, 2022 | How to create robust monitor solutions with PowerShell, Azure Functions & Power Automate

 • aMS Lausanne 2022 | April 19, 2022 | LogicApps: New set of Best practices, Tips and Tricks

-• Microsoft 365 Virtual Marathon | May 4, 2022 | Power Automation: Best practices, tips and tricks
+• Microsoft 365 Virtual Marathon | May 4, 2022 | Power Automation: Best practices, tips, and tricks

 • Global Azure 2022 – Spain | May 6, 2022 | Logic Apps: New set of Best practices, Tips and Tricks

-• Global Azure Bootcamp 2022 Lüdinghausen | May 7, 2022 | Logic Apps: New set of Best practices, Tips and Trick
+• Global Azure Bootcamp 2022 Lüdinghausen | May 7, 2022 | Logic Apps: New set of Best practices, Tips, and Tricks

 • INTEGRATE 2022 | June 13-15, 2022 | Building Hybrid Integration Solutions with BizTalk Server

-• CONNECTED Conference 2022 | November 11, 2022 | Logic Apps: The good, the bad and the ugly
+• CONNECTED Conference 2022 | November 11, 2022 | Logic Apps: The good, the bad, and the ugly

 • Porto.Data | December 20, 2022 | Logic Apps: Error Handling